tgrigera/COVIDm/model_desc/README.tex.md

 matches the number given in the file.
 Both times and cases must be monotonically increasing.

-The thir column of this file gives the possibility to force a number of susceptible individuals to state R, and to make them susceptible again at a later time.
+The third column of this file gives the possibility to force a number of susceptible individuals to state R, and to make them susceptible again at a later time.
 The number of forced R individuals is given as a third column in the imported infections file.
 This number need not be monotonically increasing: a decrease indicates that some (picked at random) _of the previouly forced to R_ individuals are to become susceptible again.
+If the program is =seeiir_h_force_recover_family=, then the way this is doen is to randomly choose a family where all individuals are in state S or R, and then recover _all_ of the susceptible individuals of the family.
+This may lead to recovering slightly more individuals than requested.
+Similarly, when undoing the recovery, all of the forcibly recovered members of a family are made susceptible again.

 Finally, there are two possible invocations.
 The first one is